 - 1.1 This policy sets out the framework for making decisions on teachers' pay.
 It has been developed to comply with current legislation and the requirements of the School Teachers' Pay and Conditions Document (STPCD "the Document") and has been consulted on with the recognised trade unions.
 A copy of this policy will be sent to all staff and a copy of all relevant documents on pay and conditions will be made available to staff by the school. - 1.2 In adopting this pay policy the aim is to: - maximise the quality of teaching and learning at the school - support the recruitment and retention of a high quality teacher workforce - enable the school to recognise and reward teachers appropriately for their contribution to the school - ensure accountability, transparency, objectivity and equality of opportunity Including compliance with equalities legislation ie Employment Rights Act 1996, Employment Relations Act 1999, Employment Act 2002, Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000, Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002 and Equalities Act 2010/2012. - 1.3 Pay decisions at this school are made by the Governing Body which has delegated certain responsibilities and decision making powers to the Pay Committee as set out in Appendix One.
 The Pay Committee shall be responsible for the establishment and review of the pay policy, subject to the approval of the Governing Body, and shall have full authority to take pay decisions on behalf of the Governing Body in accordance with this policy.
-The head teacher/principal shall be responsible for advising the Pay Committee on its decisions. - 1.4 The national 2021 pay award of £250 applies only to points 1, 2 and 3 of the unqualified teacher pay range as set out at Appendix 2.
-All other teacher, school leadership and allowance pay points remain unchanged.
-All pay points are set out in Appendix 2. - 1.5 All teachers will be paid on a pay point detailed in Appendix 2. - 1.6 The relevant uplifts will be back dated to 1 September 2021
+The head teacher/principal shall be responsible for advising the Pay Committee on its decisions. - 1.4 In line with the recommendations in the STRB's 33rd report, from 1st September 2023 a 6.5% increase will be applied to all pay and allowance ranges and advisory points, with higher increases to some parts of the main pay range to achieve a minimum starting salary of £30,000.
+All pay points are set out in Appendix 2. - 1.5 All teachers will be paid on a pay point detailed in Appendix 2. - 1.6 The relevant uplifts will be back dated to 1 September 2023.